-Two of the primary recommendations of the CCRMP wereCache Creek Resources Management Plan are: (1) that the amount of in-stream excavation be significantly reduced from present levels; and (2) that future excavation within the channel be restricted to those "channel smoothing and shaping" activities which reduce erosion and improve flow dynamics.
-Even though large-scale commercial mining was-would-be prohibited with adoption of the plan, it was-recognized that sand and gravel would-will still need to be removed from the channel in order to enhance channel stability.
-It was-is envisioned that future channel improvement projects would-will be directed by the County based on the review of thean independent Technical Advisory Committee (TAC).
+Two of the primary recommendations of the CCRMP were (1) that the amount of in-stream excavation be significantly reduced from present levels; and (2) that future excavation within the channel be restricted to those "channel smoothing and shaping" activities which reduce erosion and improve flow dynamics.
+Even though large-scale commercial mining was prohibited with adoption of the plan, it was recognized that sand and gravel would still need to be removed from the channel in order to enhance channel stability.
+It was envisioned that future channel improvement projects would be directed by the County based on the review of the independent Technical Advisory Committee (TAC).